entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 188. Supraorbital crista: absent (0); present (1).

-> - The supraorbital crista is present in *Arenipiscus*, *Dhanguura*, and *Exutaspis*.
+> - The supraorbital crista, positioned mesial to the supraorbital vault, is present in *Arenipiscus*, *Dhanguura*, and *Exutaspis*.

 189. Central sensory canals: separate (0); meet posteriorly (1).

-> - Central sensory canals meet posterioly on Occipital cross commissurecentral plates in *Watsonosteus* and *Dickosteus*.
+> - Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.

 190. Supraorbital sensory canals extending to the rostral plate: absent (0); present (1).
 > Lelièvre (1995), character 43.